yungSoftware/roblox-2016-source-code/BUILDING.md

   - gSOAP > **soapcpp2**
   - gSOAP > **wsdl2h**
   - Shaders > **ShaderCompiler**
+     - You should also build this as x64 too.
   - Rendering > **LibOVR**
   - **qtnribbon**
   - **sgCore**